Thomasomoke/alx-system_engineering-devops/0x19-postmortem/README.md

 **Debugging Steps taken**

 We used tmux in debugging.

-tmux (Terminal Multiplexer) is a powerful tool used in debugging and development that allows users to manage multiple terminal sessions from a single window.Started two tmux sessions on two windows.
+tmux (Terminal Multiplexer) is a powerful tool used in debugging and development that allows users to manage multiple terminal sessions from a single window.

+Started two tmux sessions on two windows.
 Ran curl commands on window 1 and ran strace on window 2. tmux was an essential tool in the debugging process as it allows you to split your terminal into multiple panes, enabling you to run different commands or scripts simultaneously.
 This is useful for monitoring logs in one pane while executing commands in another.

 **What was causing the isssue**

 The issue was caused by a typographical error in a php extension file that caused the server Apache server to return a 500 internal server error

 **How the Incident wa resolved**

 The issue was resolved by fixing the typographical faulty line on the php extension file.

 **Corrective and preventive measures taken**

-start a tmux session on a window start another tmux session on another window curl on window one used strace on window 2
+start a tmux session on a window

+start another tmux session on another window curl on window one used strace on window 2